fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 than 'just a jerk'.

-The first time he came across the 'no asshole rule' was during a discussion about new professors in the stanford faculty, where someome said the following:
+The first time he came across the 'no asshole rule' was during a discussion about candidate selection for stanford professors, where someome said the
+following:

 > Listen, I do not care if he won the nobel price ...
 I just do not want an
 > asshole to ruin our group.